kevinjin21/AIMLProjects/README.md

-# AI and ML Projects
+# My AI and ML Projects
-### A collection of personal projects developed while working at Apache Corporation and during my UCSD ML Bootcamp.
+### A collection of personal projects developed using skills built while working at Apache Corporation and during my UCSD ML Bootcamp.
 Projects explore a variety of AI and ML topics in real-world application frameworks.

 Apache Corporation is an independent energy company headquartered in Houston, Texas.
 It is primarily engaged in the exploration, development, and production of natural gas, crude oil, and natural gas liquids in the United States, Egypt, and offshore the UK.
 My work with Apache centered around power and energy forecasting (focusing on electricity usage, optimization, etc.), and in building AI tools to leverage LLMs in our workflow.